 The Forum met in Geneva at a moment when 70.8 million people are forcibly displaced worldwide, including 25.9 million refugees.
-It sought to reboot responses to the millions uprooted by wars and persecution as well as the communities that host them – most in developing countries.
+It sought to reboot responses to the millions uprooted by wars and persecution as well as the communities that host them – most in developing in countries.

 As the gathering drew to a close late Wednesday, over 770 pledges had been made by heads of state and government, UN leaders, international institutions, development organizations, business leaders and civil society representatives among the 3,000 attendees.